1Hive/redemptions-app/docs/technical-documentation.md

 ## Removing Tokens

 Removing tokens from the Redemptions app is done by passing an address `_token` to the removeRedeemableToken() function.
-This must be an address that is already added to the Redemptions `redeemableTokenEnabled` mapping.
+This must be an address that is already added to the Redemptions `redeemableTokenAdded` mapping.
 ```
 function removeRedeemableToken(address _token) external auth(REMOVE_TOKEN_ROLE) {
-	require(redeemableTokenEnabled[_token], ERROR_NOT_VAULT_TOKEN);
+	require(redeemableTokenAdded[_token], ERROR_NOT_VAULT_TOKEN);
 ```

 Removing an address from the Redemptions app does not transfer any tokens.
 If a token is in the `Vault` and you remove it from the Redemptions app, it will stay in the `Vault`.
 It will, however, no longer be eligible for redemption and will no longer show up in the Redemption app UI.
 Concretely this looks like: